Souhail-O/igr204-baby_names/README.md

   - Are there some that have were suddenly or briefly popular or unpopular?

 ### Analysis
 A global overview of the visualization is presented below.
-The interactive components are accessible through the Tableau Software (Tableau file attached at Tableau/baby_names.twb)
+The interactive components are accessible through the Tableau Software.
+(Tableau file attached at *Tableau/baby_names.twb*)

 <p align="center">
   <img src="/Tableau/images/Tableau_Overview.png", height=500/>